 - Currently 10 programs taking 250 students a year

 - 3 more programs about to commence

 - 10 more programs in preparation

 - PsyBA has 1,200 4+2 enter each year

+- Growth in 5+1 will more than replace the 4+2

+- Retire 4+2 pathway after transition period

+- · Further work and analysis progressing

-- 1. Current issues in psychology regulation and workforce reform, including specialist title and expanding scopes of practice, reform of training models and international benchmarks - 2.
-Social media and online communication with clients, including issues in e-therapy; Advertising your practice and how to represent your title, qualifications and services to others - 3.
-The complexity of private practice including pitfalls in entering into contracts with others, issues in billing and communication, principles of confidentiality when balancing duty to employers, employees and the psycho-legal context. - 4.
-Reconciliation action plan for Aboriginal and Torres Straight Islander health, cultural competencies and curriculum developments in psychology
+- Current issues in psychology regulation and workforce reform, including specialist title and expanding scopes of practice, reform of training models and international benchmarks - Social media and online communication with clients, including issues in e-therapy; Advertising your practice and how to represent your title, qualifications and services to adverse. - The complexity of private practice including pitfalls in entering into contracts with others, issues in billing and communication, principles of confidentiality when balancing duty to employers, employees and the psycho-legal context. - Reconciliation action plan for Aboriginal and Torres Straight Islander health, cultural competencies and curriculum developments in psychology